THREEhundo/jorden-shopping-cart/README.md

 **Tech used:** HTML, CSS, JavaScript, React, Vite, TypeScript & Bootstrap

-A straight forward shopping cart application with the primary focus of learning more about TypeScript.
+A straight forward responsive shopping cart  with the primary focus of learning TypeScript.

 ## Optimizations